 It’s said poets are born, and the ability to capture the musicality of sounds and words and letters and rhymes and so on cannot truly be learned.
 Although I’ve been writing since the age of five or six according to my mother, there’s never a time I can’t remember writing poetry.

 So here’s a very rough draft of a poem I’d actually like to have my husband work with me on to write a song.
-It’s fairly uncertain he ever can get his heart to not break if he reads anything I write.
 Often, and this is another word of advice, I read my poems aloud, either alone or with someone to bounce it off of for feedback.
 And never get married to your words.
 I’ve tossed away more than I’ve ever written down.
 In fact there’s hundreds of poems that will never see the light of day from the ink of my pen to the paper to the waste basket.
 Don’t be afraid to cut.
 Don’t get attached to something that’s neither going to bring you joy or something you’d never share with your closest friends.
 Just move along to the next one or take the best lines of that poem and start with those for a new one.

 I’m my own harshest critic.
 But I cannot harshly criticize anyone who’s taken the time to write down their emotions and spill their soul out for public consumption.
 Keep on keeping on.
 Don’t stop until you’ve got no way left to capture your words.